 Let’s go back to that vicious circle for a moment.
 For that’s what we’re living with when we avoid the healthy procedure just outlined.
 Bottomline: The bigger our rage, the greater our fear of it will be.
 Hence, the more we stay on guard.
 And the more guarded we are, the less we are able to be spontaneous.
 And spontaneity is part of the formula for allowing our destructive emotions to return to their original state as pleasure currents.
 Sigh.

 We have come to fear the destructive forces, which is understandable, but we often also fear the forces of pleasure and love, maybe even more so.
 We fear them because they ask us to remain unguarded, and to trust our inner spontaneous nature.
 Remember, that’s the only way for the love forces to be kept alive, by our being totally unafraid of ourselves.
-To give up being guarded, though, seems like asking for annihilation, because then we’re letting something other than our watchful ego work in cooperation with the process of living.
+To give up being always on guard, though, seems like asking for annihilation.
+Because then we’re letting something other than our watchful ego work in cooperation with the process of living.

 What’s it going to take to unwind this vicious circle?
 It all hinges on meeting what we fear.
 And what we fear are the love forces that require we give up our tight grip on life, where our watchful eyes are hoping to control and manipulate life, wringing all the spontaneity out of it.
 The further along we go, holding on for dear life, the more emptiness and frustration build, causing anger and rage to grow.
 In the end, fear of self grows too.